A subelliptic Bourgain-Brezis inequality: Proof of Lemma : Outline

 \section{Proof of Lemma~\ref{lem:approxsub}: Outline}

 We give an outline of the proof of Lemma \ref{lem:approxsub} in this section, and we defer the detailed proof to the next four sections.
-The proof will be in 3 steps.
-First, given $\delta > 0$, and given $f \in \dot{NL}_1^Q$, we find a large positive integer $N$ such that
+The proof will be in 4 steps.
+First, given $\delta > 0$ and $f \in \dot{NL}^{1,Q}$, we choose a positive integer $K$, such that